blueOkiris/EmbeddedLinuxClass/hw08/README.md

 ## Controlling the PWM Frequency

+Note that at this point I've fixed the P9_31 pins, so I can do the rest like I was supposed to.

 > Four PWM channels are implemented in this example [7].
 Each controlled by a value in the SHARED memory.

 > What output pins are being driven?
 Hint: What bits of __R30 are being used?